DataThinkMonkey/EverythingCLI/CLIapps.md

 **Objective:** This is my effort to show that anything on the Desktop can be done in a console.
 It is meant to be as comprehensive as possible.
 Please submit pull requests or submit an issue for any changes.
-The list of GUI apps is not meant to be complete, but only serve a reference when looking for a possible replacement by the CLI app.
+The list of GUI apps is not meant to be complete, but only serve as a reference when looking for a possible replacement by the CLI app.